Xiaodong

 H3O<+> (1)

-the MnO2/ZTO/CMF hybrid composite, cyclic votalmmetry (CV) tests
+of the MnO2/ZTO/CMF hybrid composite, cyclic votalmmetry (CV)

-were performed on the respective MnO2/CMF and ZTO/CMF composites,
+tests were performed on the respective MnO2/CMF and ZTO/CMF

-the CV curves obtained at different scan rates also show
+composite (FIG. 2b), the CV curves obtained at different scan

-anodic and cathodic currents are much smaller than the
+separation between leveled anodic and cathodic currents are much

-MnO2/ZTO/CMF composite at the same scan rates, indicating smaller
+smaller than the MnO2/ZTO/CMF composite at the same scan rates,

-specific capacitances for the MnO2/CMF and ZTO/CMF composites.
-For
+indicating smaller specific capacitances for the MnO2/CMF and

-the poor electrochemical performance of the ZTO/CMF composite.
-The
+performance of the ZTO/CMF composite.
+The specific capacitances

-specific capacitances calculated from the CV curves (for details,
+calculated from the CV curves (for details, see Supporting

-see Supporting Information) with different scan rates are shown in
+Information) with different scan rates are shown in FIG. 2d.
+At

-FIG. 2d.
-At the scan rate of 2 mV/s, the specific capacitance of
+the scan rate of 2 mV/s, the specific capacitance of the

 the mass of pristine MnO2), while those of the MnO2/CMF and

-tests performed on the CMF electrode indicated that only 0.15 F/g
+CV tests performed on the CMF electrode indicated that only 0.15

-of specific capacitance can be obtained at the scan rate of 2 mV/s
+F/g of specific capacitance can be obtained at the scan rate of

-(for details, see Supporting Information).
-Therefore, in the
+2 mV/s (for details, see Supporting Information).
+Therefore, in

-ZTO nanowires and CMFs are negligible.
-The CV tests suggest that
+from ZTO nanowires and CMFs are negligible.
+The CV tests suggest

 nanowires on CMFs as template to coat MnO2, the electrochemical